Leandro Ferreira

 Leandro Ferreira is a Brazilian municipality located in the center of the state of Minas Gerais.
 Its population as of 2020 was 3,226 people living in a total area of 355 km2.
 The city belongs to the meso-region of Central Mineira and to the micro-region of Bom Despacho.
 It became a municipality in 1963.

+Geography

 Location

 The city center of Leandro Ferreira is located at an elevation of 700 m on state highway MG-235, in the Serra da Saudade mountains.
 Neighboring municipalities are: Martinho Campos (N), Pitangui and Conceição do Pará (E), Nova Serrana (S), and Bom Despacho (W).